I know I said I was going to get the calls last hour.

 In fact, we got the answers.

-Because nobody wants to employ them.
+Nobody wants to employ them.

-And shouldn't shouldn't this raise some question about the economic reports we've gotten from the media over the last few weeks, especially since we were told that the only way to avoid an economic Armageddon was to raise the debt limit.
+And shouldn't this raise some question about the economic reports we've gotten from the media over the last few weeks, especially since we were told that the only way to avoid an economic Armageddon was to raise the debt limit.

 So we raised the debt limit, and now we've got three stories on economic decline the day after we raise the debt limit.